19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Maps of Mithrinia/The World of Mithrinia.md

 ### Note to the GM

-The good deities of Mithrinia are deliberately absent to the point where the this **could** be true:
+The good deities of Mithrinia are deliberately absent to the point where this **could** be true:

 "*The divines died long ago.
 Any benefits their followers have is simply due to training.*"

-Having good deities can cause a some problems, such as:
+Having powerful and present good deities can cause a some problems, such as:

-1. Why aren't the gods dealing with the evils directly?
+1. Why aren't the gods dealing with X problem directly?
-2. If they can't deal with them, why won't they help us deal with them?
+2. If they can't help directly, why won't they help us?
-3. If they can't help us in any way, why have them be observable?
+3. If they can't help us, why is the point of them in the first place?
 4. If they are helping us, why can't they help us more?

 These problems aren't unsolvable, but they tend to catch GMs off guard and hurt their games.
 Deities often do better in the background.
 The PCs are the main characters, not the gods.